skills17/euroskills-web-development-2023/src/modules/module-a/description.md

 ### Team Page

-As the client is also looking to grow his team, a dedicated team page should show the current employees and also highlight some core values of the company.
+As the client is also looking to grow their team, a dedicated team page should show the current employees and also highlight some core values of the company.

 ### Global Elements

 The following elements should be available on all pages:
-- **Header**: has to at least include a product name
+- **Header**: has to at least include a product name in form of text or a logo
 - **Navigation**: contains easily accessible links to all pages
 - **Footer**: includes at least a copyright notice